peterkaminski/intention-action-gap-wiki/Planning Theory.md

 ## Connections to Other Frameworks

 **Complements**:
-- [[Deweyan Instrumentalism]] through focus on practical problem-solving
+- [[Pragmatic Approaches]] through focus on practical problem-solving
 - [[Reasoned Action Approach]] by providing psychological mechanisms for behavioral prediction

 **Tensions with**: